 - Hosting this informational web site.

 The Pepper Pike Civic League is funded entirely by the $20 annual dues (tax deductible) of its members.
 Its Officers and Trustees serve without compensation.The League embraces the diversity of the community and does not discriminate on race, religion, national origin or other basis.
+The annual dues can be paid using the PAYPAL link on the membership page.

 The Pepper Pike Civic League encourages all residents in the community to become active by joining it and/or seeking other opportunities to serve the community.